ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 1:  Create or find or solicit an SQL statement to run.

-2:  Make a copy of your database file and run the utility on this copy.
+2:  Make a copy of your database file (do not modify your research database).

 3. Edit the supplied text file named "RM-Python-config.ini".
 (Hereinafter referred to as the "ini file".)
-The utility needs to know where the RM database file is located, the location of the database extension dll file if needed, what SQL to use for the query.
+The utility needs to know where the RM database file is located, the location of the database extension dll file, and what SQL to use for the query.
 Editing the ini file can be done using the Windows NotePad app.

 4:  Double click the RunSQL file.
 This momentarily displays the black command console window and then displays the report file using Notepad.